OzyOzk/PMODMIC3-RPI4-Testing/README.md

 # PMODMIC3-RPI4-Testing
 Code to test the PMOD MIC3 microphone on a Raspberry Pi 4.
 Runs at around 57KHz.
 Can be increased by changing the CLOCK_FREQUENCY define.
-(This is actually baud rate, not the clock frequency. anything above 2000000 and the microphone may not perform as expected)
+(This is actually baud rate, not the clock frequency.
+Anything above 2000000 and the microphone may not perform as expected)

 ## Requirements